zen-lang/zen/README.md

 ### Schema Specification

-Schema statemets are described with maps.
+Schema statements are described with maps.
 Map may have a :type key, which defines how this map is interpreted.
 For example `:type zen/string` will check for string, zen/map describes map validation.